dhirajmahato/Pain.github.io/migrant.md

 This entire workforce falls under the informal sector, which, of course, constitutes 93% of India’s total workforce.

 ##### Categorization
+Unorganized sector or informal economy is replete with diverse concepts and lack of uniformity of definitions.

 A non-workman category of employment has emerged in Indian labour laws that falls outside the purview of labour legislation, and the majority of them are informal workers without any collective bargaining power.

 National Sample Survey Office (NSSO) as well as the census fail to capture the short-term seasonal movements.